386th Air Expeditionary Wing

-The 386th Air Expeditionary Wing (386 AEW) is a provisional United States Air Force unit assigned to United States Air Forces Central.
+The 386th Air Expeditionary Wing is a provisional United States Air Force unit assigned to United States Air Forces Central.
 As a provisional unit, it may be activated or inactivated at any time.
-It is currently stationed at Ali Al Salem Air Base, Kuwait in Southwest Asia.
-During World War II, the group's predecessor unit, the 386th Bombardment Group (Medium) was a B-26 Marauder bombardment group assigned to the Eighth and later Ninth Air Force.
-During the Battle of Normandy, it supported Allied forces at Caen, and participated in the massive blows against the enemy at Saint-Lô on 25 July 1944.
-The unit knocked out targets to help clear the Falaise pocket of German forces in August 1944 and hit strong points at Brest during September.
+It is currently stationed at Ali Al Salem Air Base, Kuwait in the Middle East.
+The wing's mission is to provide combat air power.

+During World War II, the wing, then the 386th Bombardment Group, was a Martin B-26 Marauder bombardment group assigned to the Eighth and later Ninth Air Force.
+During the Battle of Normandy, it supported Allied forces at Caen, and participated in combat operations against German forces at Saint-Lô on 25 July 1944.
+It also took part in clearing the Falaise pocket and hit strong points at Brest.